inf112-v19/Blodige-roboter/Manuel Testing Instructions.md

 * Pressing enter should make the round start

 ### Camera Movement

 * Map should zoom when scrolling
 * Map should zoom in when pressing +
 * Map should zoom out when pressing -
 * Map should move around when pressing and dragging
+* At least half the map should be shown at all times

 ### Visualizing current state
 * Robot should always face its direction and movement should be in that direction (remember backing up is legal)